-The Business challenge
+The business challenge

-The number of health systems entering into these agreements was increasing every six months, In addition, the client was dealing with many other projects driven by regulatory and compliance changes currently impacting the industry.
+The number of health systems entering into these agreements was increasing every six months.
+Simultaneously, the client was dealing with many other projects driven by regulatory and compliance changes impacting the industry.

-The Baker Tilly solution
+The Baker Tilly approach

-- Enabled compliance with national organizational mandate: Helped translate high-level mandate requirements into technical specifications and processes.
+- Enabled compliance with a national organizational mandate: Helped translate high-level mandate requirements into technical specifications and processes.

-- Program and project management: Provided project management leadership around more agile approaches to project execution, decomposition of scope, creation of project plans, and execution tracking.
-Created design documentation, created and executed test plans, constructed specific system components, tracked defects, and supported release management.
+- Program and project management: Provided project management leadership around more agile approaches to project execution, decomposition of scope, creation of project plans and execution tracking.
+Created design documentation, created and executed test plans, constructed specific system components, tracked defects and supported release management.